 - Drain/flush your water heater.

 - Fertilize your lawn and clear any dead plants or shrubs.
 Believe it or not, dead plants can cause damage if they find their way into cracks and holes.
-If you have decorative vines, make sure to inspect them carefully.
+If you have decorative vines, make sure to scrutinize them.

 - Check sprinkler heads and remove insulation from outdoor faucets.

 Summer is great for focusing on the exterior of your home, including your lawn and garden.